Clinical Associate Professor of Economics

 Atlanta, Georgia 30303

 Shelby has taught courses in mathematical economics, environmental economics, and principles of economics.
 She focuses more on teaching than formal policy research in her non-tenure track position.
 She typically teaches some of the largest sections of economics courses offered, and makes use of technology to make the class more engaging for the students.
 For example, she was an early adopter of "clickers" in the classroom at GSU.
-She is featured in GSU's Gallery of Instructional Strategies and Technologies for her use of clickers in the classroom - click here for the full story.
+She is featured in GSU's Gallery of Instructional Strategies and Technologies for her use of clickers in the classroom.
 She received the Andrew Young School of Policy Studies Excellence in Teaching Award in 2007.